March 11-16, 2025 in Berea, Kentucky

 Schedule Overview

-3pm-5pm Arrive, get housing assignments
+3pm-5pm Arrive, settle into housing

 5pm-7pm Supper